Loading...

 Who Should Attend

-Customer contact personnel, supervisors, and officers whose responsibilities include opening or managing new accounts.
-Personal Bankers, BSA Officers, Deposit Operations, Branch Administration, CIP Managers, Training and Business Development Officers, Internal Auditors, and Compliance Officers will find the information beneficial.
-Lending assistants and officers will find the information informative as well as at least 85% of this information also impacts the lending area.
+Customer contact personnel, supervisors, and officers whose responsibilities include opening or managing new accounts, as well as Personal Bankers, BSA Officers, Deposit Operations, Branch Administration, CIP Managers, Training and Business Development Officers, Internal Auditors and Compliance Officers will find the information beneficial.
+Lending assistants and officers will find the information informative, and at least 85% of this information also impacts the lending area.

 Instructor Bio